-Transparency International Kenya through the Advocacy and Legal Advisory Centre and partner state agencies teamed up to conduct public education forums in Sinai and Mbotela in Nairobi County on the 2th and 2011. in Nairobi County on the 8th and 9th of October 2015.
+Transparency International Kenya through the Advocacy and Legal Advisory Centre and partner state agencies teamed up to conduct public education forums in Sinai and Mbotela in Nairobi County on the 8th and 9th of October 2015.

 The public forums were organised to educate residents of Sinai and Mbotelaabout the structure of the devolved government as well as to give them information on corruption and anti-corruption strategies.